kuruet/image-search-engine-0125/README.md

 Image Search engine using Unsplash API
-This project is a web application built with HTML, CSS, and JavaScript that allows users to search and download high-quality images based on their requirements.
+This project is a web application built with HTML, CSS, and JavaScript that allows users to search high-quality images based on their requirements.
 The app integrates with the Unsplash API to provide seamless access to a vast library of stunning images.

 Here is a Web-Link :- https://kuruet.github.io/image-search-engine-0125/